LQNguyen05-max/water-game-final/README.md

 ## Contribution
 - Small changes are welcome: open a PR and test on desktop and mobile.
 - Keep assets (images/audio) under permissive licenses.

----

-If you'd like, I can:
-- Add a small live server `npm` script and a `package.json` with http-server.
-- Convert the camel sound to an `mp3` fallback and include a brief visual pop animation synchronized to sound.
-- Add tests for key game functions (collision math) as unit tests.

-Which would you like next?